borongzhang/back_projection_diffusion/README.md

 zenodo_get 14911327
 ```

 After downloading the data, by default, please place the datasets in a `data` folder.
 Optionally, the `tmp` folder—which contains the trained model parameters—can be downloaded and placed in the `examples` folder.
-If the trained model parameters in `tmp` are loaded, the training scripts will be automatically skipped.
+If the trained model parameters in `tmp` are loaded, the training scripts will be automatically skipped. **Note: the model has been updated, so the parameters in `tmp` are no longer compatible and should not be used.**

 To change the data directory, modify `training_data_path` and `test_data_path`.
 To change the directory for the trained model parameters, modify `cond_workdir`.
 The following is the default directory structure for the `back_projection_diffusion` project: